 The health, safety and wellbeing of our students and staff is our highest priority.
-Whilst these are extremely challenging times, our team have been working hard with academic and professional services staff so that we can offer support for your current or upcoming year abroad.
+Whilst these are extremely challenging times, our team have been working hard with academic and professional services staff so that we can offer support for your year abroad.
 Below we have included some FAQs which we hope can provide some clarity.
 You can also find regularly updated guidance about COVID-19 on the DMU website.

 What steps should I take if I want to return early from my exchange?

 If you would like to return home or think that you want to return home before your intended return date, please email us on firstname.lastname@example.org and we will endeavour to advise and support you further.
 As the pandemic continues to develop, we ask that DMU students continue to check the latest FCO advice to overseas travellers, as well as to continue to monitor communications from the Global Mobility Office and your host university.

 What should I do if my host university has now moved to online teaching for the rest of the academic year?

 In the event of your host university reverting to online teaching, please continue to follow the schedule of teaching from your host university, meeting deadlines and continuing to complete assessments.
 Should you choose not to complete your mobility online, you may be liable to partially repay grants/bursaries received and will not be eligible to receive recognition for your year abroad.

 Will I need to repay any of my bursary if I return home early?

 Should you return home early and this is not advised by the government, you may be asked to repay part of your Erasmus+ grant/Student Exchange bursary.
 In some situations, it may be possible to complete some of your study and assessments remotely and if you choose not to complete this, your grant calculation will be affected.